Is there an onsen in Singapore? I’m happy to report that the answer is yes!

 What is an Onsen?

-Onsen (温泉) is a Japanese hot spring with many types, sizes, and shapes.
-As Japan is a volcanically active country, thousands of these pools are located around the island.
+Onsen (温泉) is a Japanese hot spring of many types, sizes, and shapes.
+Japan is a volcanically active country, so thousands of these pools are around the island.

-Back in the 12th century, bathing in onsen pools started due to the influence of Buddhism.
-Buddhists believe that by immersing one’s body in ‘divine’ waters, the bather will be cleansed of the sins of the flesh, and the goodwill of the deities will be thus, conferred upon him or her.
+Bathing in onsen pools started in the 12th century due to the influence of Buddhism.
+Buddhists believe that by immersing one’s body in ‘divine’ waters, the bather will be cleansed of the sins of the flesh and will be conferred with the goodwill of the deities.

 During the Winter Solstice, the Japanese will place tangy fruits such as yuzu in the water to ward off colds in the coming winter!
 They also add a citrusy and refreshing fragrance to enhance the entire experience.